Lord-Lieutenant of Greater London

-Each Lord-Lieutenant is assisted in, largely ceremonial, duties by Deputy Lieutenants whom he appoints; the Lieutenancy Office is based at Whitehall, London SW1.
+Each Lord-Lieutenant is assisted in largely ceremonial duties by Deputy Lieutenants whom he appoints.
+The Lieutenancy Office is based at Whitehall, London SW1.

 The Lord-Lieutenant is also assisted by a Lord-Lieutenant's Cadet, one from each branch of the main cadet forces, Army Cadet Force, Air Training Corps and Sea Cadet Corps.
 The cadet is selected by the Lord-Lieutenant.
-The Lord-Lieutenant's Cadet's are from the county of the Lord-Lieutenant.
+The Lord-Lieutenant's Cadets are from the county of the Lord-Lieutenant.

 Created under the Administration of Justice Act (1964), this office merged those of Lord-Lieutenant of the County of London (cr.
 1889) and the ancient Lord-Lieutenancy of Middlesex.
 The ceremonial county of Greater London does not include the City of London, which has its own Commission of Lieutenancy.

 List of Lord-Lieutenants of Greater London

-From 1965, the following have served as HM Lord-Lieutenant of Greater London :
+From 1965, the following have served as HM Lord-Lieutenant of Greater London: